Using Bing Maps

-To add the Bing Maps services into your current ArcMap map document, click File > Add Data > Add Basemap and double-click the service you want to add.
+To add the Bing Maps services into your current ArcMap map document, click File > Add Data > Add data from ArcGIS Online, search for BING, then double-click the service you want to add.
 The service will be added to your map inside a basemap layer to provide you with the best performance.
 Bing Maps services are free for ArcGIS for Desktop users.
 Starting at version 10, no license is required to use Bing Maps in ArcGIS for Desktop.
 See the ArcGIS.com help for additional information on using Bing Maps in ArcGIS products.

 Each of the Bing Maps services uses a projected coordinate system called Mercator Auxiliary Sphere, which uses GCS_WGS_1984 as its geographic coordinate system.
 The Bing Maps web service projects on the fly and can be transformed to match your data precisely in the usual way like any other data source.

 Bing Maps source information is available to you so that you can display it in your printed or exported map.
 When you work with the Bing Maps in data view you will see an icon located in the lower right corner of the data frame.

 Clicking this icon opens a separate window that lists source information for all service layers, including Bing Maps, currently turned on in your data frame.

 Once you export the data frame, or switch to layout view, the icon is replaced with the realized text of the service layer attributions.
 You cannot move or change this text.
 However, you have the option of replacing this text with the Service Layer Credits dynamic text element.
 This is available from the main menu at Insert > Dynamic Text.
 When you initiate this dynamic text element the realized text in the data frame will no longer display.
 You can work with the Service Layer Credits dynamic text element in the same way you can work with other dynamic text elements and position, resize, and change the text symbol as you see fit.